Sustainability data

 • *C15: We will consider calculating it in the future

-• *We calculate the total emissions of all GHGs, but only CO2 is generated by our group.
+• *We calculate the total emissions of all GHGs, but our group only counts the CO2 emissions generated and excluding the other insignificant emissions.

-• *The initiatives based on the calculation of Scopes 1, 2 and 3 emissions and the TCFD disclosure framework have gained the cooperation of WasteBox Co., Ltd.
+• *We have collaborated with WasteBox, Inc. for The initiatives based on the calculation of Scopes 1, 2 and 3 emissions and the TCFD disclosure framework.

 Society